a mystical möbius Easter missive…

 The idea that everything is connected is an affront to conservatives who cherish a macho every-man-for-himself frontier fantasy.
 Climate change has been a huge insult to them – this science that says what comes out of our cars and chimneys shapes the fate of the world in the long run and affects crops, sea level, forest fires and so much more.
 If everything is connected, then the consequences of every choice and act and word have to be examined, which we see as love in action and they see as impingement upon absolute freedom, freedom being another word for absolutely no limits on the pursuit of self-interest. || [e.g., overreaching Red (CP)] [my emphasis]

 I feel that in the spirit of same as it ever was, many privileged people would love for things to go back and return to “normal.”
-I do not feel, nor have I heard, that the leaders of the privileged class has any clue how to put things back the way they were.
+I do not feel, nor have I heard, that the leaders of the privileged class have any clue how to put things back the way they were.
 Given that the systemic injustice of the old “normal” is now visible to everyone, I’m not sure going back to the ‘old normal’ is a plausible option now, even with ‘perfect’ testing.

 Chaos or connection?